offers less user friction (the majority of users will have a phone capable of receiving SMS messages)

 The May 9 date will put Miitomo’s lifespan at just over two years.
-Unfortunately, the app is entirely dependent upon the service, and assets users have acquired will not be retained locally, etc. While it seems plausible that local copies could be downloaded so that users could still fire up the app and change into any number of outfits they had previously purchased, this will not be the case.
+Unfortunately, the app is entirely dependent upon the service, and assets users have acquired will not be retained locally, etc. While it seems plausible that local copies could be downloaded so that users could still fire up the app and change into any number of outfits they had previously purchased1, this will not be the case2.
 This is not a matter of ‘no more updates’, this is ‘no more app’.
 And that’s… a fairly short lifespan, even for a niche non-game.
 This absolute dependence on hosted assets makes me wonder about some of Nintendo’s other mobile forays.
 When Super Mario Run stops being worth the upkeep, will there be no more updates, or will the game cease to function altogether?
 Nintendo is in a weird spot where a lot of their casual gaming market has been overtaken by mobile.
 Obviously they want to get in on that and reclaim some market, but they just haven’t proven that they quite ‘get it’ yet.
 Or perhaps rendering a game entirely ephemeral is meant to prove to us the value of a cartridge.
 I… doubt it.

-On January 24, Nintendo stopped selling in-game coins and tickets for real-world money.
+On January 24, Nintendo stopped selling in-game coins and tickets3 for real-world money.
 Daily bonuses, which used to be a handful of coins or a single ticket, are now 2,000 coins and 5 tickets every day.
 That’s a lot of in-game purchasing power for the next few months, and I’m glad that Nintendo is saying ‘here, just go nuts and have fun while it lasts’.
 Better than making this announcement on May 1, and operating as usual (including in-app purchases) until then.